Geovation/catalyst-ngd-wrappers-python/README.md

     - **wkt**: str (well-knwon text) - A means of searching a geometry for features.
 The search area(s) must be supplied in wkt, either in a str or as a Shapely geometry object.
     The function automatically composes the full INTERSECTS filter and adds it to the _filter_ query parameter.
     Make sure that _filter-crs_ is set to the appropriate value.
-    - **use-latest-collection** (boolean, default False) - If True, it ensures that if a specific version of a collection is not supplied (eg. "bld-fts-building<s>-2</s>"), the latest version is used.
+    - **use-latest-collection** (bool, default False) - If True, it ensures that if a specific version of a collection is not supplied (eg. "bld-fts-building<s>-2</s>"), the latest version is used.
 If _use-latest-collection=True_ but the given collection does include a version, the specified version is always used regardless of use_latest_collection.
     - **request-limit**: int (default 50) - the number of OS NGD Feature requests at which to cap the Catalyst request.
 Consider [pricing](https://osdatahub.os.uk/plans).
         - **$${\color{red}IMPORTANT}$$**: When used with _geom_ and/or _col_ exention, this limit applies <ins>per search area, per collection</ins>.
         The total number of features returned could therefore be much higher.
         - When used in conjunction with _limit_, the lower cap is applied.
-    - **hierarchical-output**: boolean, default False - If True, then results are returned in a hierarchical structure of GeoJSONs according to collection and/or search area, when the _col_ and _geom_ extensions are applied respectively.
+    - **hierarchical-output**: bool, default False - If True, then results are returned in a hierarchical structure of GeoJSONs according to collection and/or search area, when the _col_ and _geom_ extensions are applied respectively.
     If False, results are returned as a single GeoJSON.
         - _geom_ and _col_ extensions only.
     - **collections**: str (accepts multiple values)